iQuHACK/2021_1206/README.md

 We want to minimize this distance.

-Once we map each individual to a distribution site,
+Once we map each individual to a distribution site, we use that number to allocate enough vaccinations for that distribution site.

-Using this minimization

 Future Work
 ---
+Currently, we are assigning individuals to distribution sites and then allocating vaccines.
+Once vaccinations become available for the general public, there will be more a lot more demand compared to supply.
+In this case,